njtierney/rcproposal2018/2018-rconsortium-proposal.Rmd

 applications.
 There are imputation packages such as mice, Amelia, and mi [@mi; @amelia; @mi].
 There are providing descriptive statistics and visualisations, like naniar, VIM, and MissingDataGUI [@naniar; @VIM; @Cheng2015].
-There are still many other packages developed to handle complex, heterogenous (categorical, quantitative, ordinal variables) data of large dimension multi-level data, such as missMDA, and MixedDataImpute [@Josse2016; @Murray2015].
+There are still many other packages developed to handle complex, heterogeneous (categorical, quantitative, ordinal variables) data of large dimension multi-level data, such as missMDA, and MixedDataImpute [@Josse2016; @Murray2015].
 There are many missing data packages in R. A problem